Beech bark container

 Once the glue is fully dry you can make the base and lid.

-Start by carving a plank of wood (i used Ash wood)
+Start by carving a plank of wood (I used Ash wood)

-Draw round the Base of the container onto the plank of wood
+Draw round the Base of the container onto the plank of wood Cut the shape out and sand to the exact size

 To make the part of the lid which inserts into the container you will need to do the same again but draw around the inside of the container.
 This part needs to be a snug fit (not too loose and not so big that it will split the container)